tristandruyen/nixinate/README.md

 * No Premature Optimization: Make it work, then optimize it later if the optimization is taking a lot of time to figure out now.
 * KISS: Keep it simple, stupid.
 Unnecesary complexity should be avoided.

+# License

+You can find the original Project license at ./LICENSE.original.md all commits upto including ab2face8e37aaaee98404cd2f499940775b4776f are licensed under this (MIT)

+All of my contributions are licensed under AGPL which you can find at ./LICENSE.md